 Fraud Awareness

-The following information has been provided to help protect you from the many types of financial fraud and identity theft.
-Select a topic below to learn how to identify a fraud or scam, how to protect your personal information and how to report it if you have become a victim of fraud.
+Minimizing the risk of fraud and scams is a cooperative effort between Magnifi Financial and our membership that starts with understanding the various kinds of fraud and scams that can threaten you.
+Review the information to learn how to identify a fraud or scam, how to protect your personal and account information, and how to report it if you have become a victim of fraud.

 What You Can Do To Protect Yourself